 As we consider how to make our classroom and school system "future fit", one of the most important things we need to embrace as educators is a paradigm shift from focussing on content delivery to capability building.

 You never hear job ads looking for people who can effect real change.
 Sure, there’s the ads seeking “ambitious go-getters”, or the old chestnut: “think outside the box”.

 But that’s not really what they’re looking for.

-In this latest odecast with Michael McQueen, Leanne Christie talks about his upcoming book, “How to prepare now for what’s coming next”.
+In this latest odecast with Michael McQueen, Leanne Christie talks about his book, “How to prepare now for what’s coming next”.
 They discuss the valuable lessons it contains for any business, but particularly ones that think they’re safe from disruption.

 This report draws on over a decade of trend forecasting to highlight the top 20 trends that will shape the next decade.
 Whether these trends become an existential threat or an exciting opportunity for your business will largely depend on your perspective and preparedness.

 Are you ready to give up control?
 The driverless car revolution promises to make our roads safer, reduce emissions and unclog our highways.
 But who's really in control?
 Michael McQueen takes a hard look at the future of our roads, and what it means for our autonomy, economy and safety.

 The modern office environment seems almost purpose-built to destroy productivity.
 It’s the co-worker stopping by your desk with a quick question, the endless meetings and memos, the conversation between colleagues within earshot you simply can’t help but tune into.